slidevjs/slidev/docs/guide/animations.md

 ## Click Animations

+A "**click**" can be considered as the unit of animations in slides.
+A slide can have one or more clicks, and each click can trigger one or more animations - for example, revealing or hiding elements.

 > [!NOTE]
-> Since v0.48.0, we are rewritten the click animations system with much more consistent behaviors.
+> Since v0.48.0, we've rewritten the click animations system with much more consistent behaviors.
 It might change the behaviors of your existing slides in edge cases.
 While this page is showing the new click system, you can find more details about the refactor in [#1279](https://github.com/slidevjs/slidev/pull/1279).

 ### `v-click`